-5 We show that the proposed method is reliable, robust and performs well by testing it on a wide range of spatial and temporal resolutions of CAM5.1 climate model output as well as the MERRA-2 reanalysis product.
+We show that the proposed method is reliable, robust and performs well by testing it on a wide range of spatial and temporal resolutions of CAM5.1 climate model output as well as the MERRA-2 reanalysis product.
 The "ground truth" labels are obtained using TECA (Prabhat et al., 2015).
 The performance of the method is quantified by its classification accuracy in recognizing AR events, and precision and sensitivity scores.

-Despite background noise, low intensity AR signals and the existence of other events within the 2D snapshots, our method

-10 is shown to work well.
+Despite background noise, low intensity AR signals and the existence of other events within the 2D snapshots, our method is shown to work well.
 The method tends to perform better for lower resolution data and we speculate that this is because high resolution simulations tend to produce noisier spatial patterns, which tend to confuse the machine learning model more easily than low resolution simulations.

 The key advantage of the topological feature descriptors used in this work is that it is a threshold-free method that succinctly encapsulates the most important topological features of ARs.
-We anticipate that because the method is threshold-free (there is
+We anticipate that because the method is threshold-free, it can be applied to different climate change scenarios without any tuning, which we will be exploring in future work.